5.4 Trustworthy data archives

 DANS

-The Provenance and Data Processing page on DANS’ website gives a clear display of information on the curation for their data holdings.
+The Provenance and Data Processing page on DANS’ website gives a clear display of information on the curation of their data holdings.

 https://dans.knaw.nl/en/provenance-and-data-processing-document/